devops329/devops/instruction/observability/observability.md

 ---

-When you run an application in your development environment, you know that you are the only user and you can debug your usage with console output or breakpoints.
+When you run an application in your development environment, you know that you are the only user, and you can debug your usage with console output or breakpoints.
 Things get significantly more complex when you deploy an application to a remote production environment and have millions of active customers.
 When you add the complexity of multiple components in a distributed architecture, including some that are running on the customer's device and others that run in 3rd party servers, it can be incredibly difficult to know where things are going wrong.

 ![High level components](highLevelComponents.png)